geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 Welcome Eclipse Developers
 ==========================

-Welcome to Geospatial for Java - this workbook is aimed at Java developers who are new to geospatial and would like to get started.
+Welcome to Geospatial for Java.
+This workbook is aimed at Java developers who are new to geospatial and would like to get started.

-We are going to start out carefully with the steps needed to set up your IDE and are pleased this year to cover both NetBeans and Eclipse.
+We are going to start out carefully with the steps needed to set up your Eclipse IDE.
+This workbook is also available for NetBeans or Maven command line use.
 If you are comfortable with the build tool Maven, it is our preferred option for downloading and managing jars but we will also document how to set up things by hand.

-This is our second year offering visual tutorials allowing you to see what you are working with while learning.
-While these examples will make use of Swing, please be assured that this is only an aid in making the examples easy and fun to use.
+These are visual tutorials that allows you to see what you are working with while you learn.
+These examples make use of Swing; be assured that this is only to make the examples easy and fun to use.
 These sessions are applicable to both server side and client side development.

 Java Install
 ============

 .. sidebar:: Lab

-   If you are following this workbook in a lab setting you will find installer on the DVD.
+   If you are following this workbook in a lab setting you will find installers on the DVD.

 We are going to be making use of Java, so if you don't have a Java Development Kit installed now is the time to do so.
 Even if you have Java installed already check out the optional Java Advanced Imaging and Java Image IO section.

 #.
-Download the latest JDK from the the java.sun.com website:
+Download the latest Java Developer Kit (JDK) from the the java.sun.com website:

    http://java.sun.com/javase/downloads/index.jsp

 #.
 At the time of writing the latest JDK was:

-   jdk-7-windows-i586.exe
+   jdk-7u1-windows-i586.exe

 #.
-Click through the installer you will need to set an acceptance a license agreement and so forth.
+Click through the installer.
+You will need to accept a license agreement, choose a directory
+   and so forth.

    By default this will install to:

    C:\\Program Files\\Java\\jdk1.7.0\\